Leigh Baker | January 6, 2025

 Driving off a cliff slowly is still driving off a cliff.

-So planning to be “less polluting” and leaving explorations into “doing good” until “after we’ve made money” is simply bad design.
+So planning to be “less polluting” and leaving explorations of “how can we do good” until “after we’ve made money” is simply bad design.

 Planning to make things “less bad” can also stifle creative thinking and perpetuate expensive products limited by current thinking and the law of diminishing returns.
 Hazardous Materials Handling and Occupational Health and Safety are expensive overheads created by toxic material usage.